-In private M&A transactions, the relevance of the target board will depend on the type of company or transaction concerned, as well as the relationship between the target's shareholders and the target's board.
+In private M&A transactions, the relevance of the target board will depend on the type of company or transaction concerned, as well as the relationship between the target's shareholders and the target's board; however, it is common for the target board not to play an instrumental role.

 In public M&A transactions and takeover operations, the board of directors of the target company is subject to a principle of neutrality and/or passivity, which undermines its relevance in terms of their support being essential to a successful bid, as the board has a duty to refrain from taking any action to hinder the success of a bid or any possible competitors.

 However, the launch of a takeover bid results in an obligation to the board of the target company to elaborate the target's report (to be published) concerning specific information regarding the terms, conditions and potential impacts of the proposed bid, in which it can give its opinion in favour of, or against, the bid.
-Normally, the tone of the report will determine whether the submitted bid may be considered hostile or friendly as mentioned in question 3.1 above.
+Normally, the tone of the report will determine whether the submitted bid may be considered hostile or friendly, as mentioned in question 3.1 above.
 In conclusion, a negative or positive opinion can have a certain influence on the result of the bid.